jcachayG93/customer-orders-shipments_net8api/README.md

 - [x] Add integration testing (using an in memory database)

 ## Features (user stories)
-- [x] feature 1: As a sales person, I need to be able to create sales orders for my customers.
+- [x] feature 1: As a sales person, I want to create sales orders, so I can send them to my customers.
-- [x] feature 2: As a sales person, I need to see a list of orders.
+- [x] feature 2: As a sales person, I want to see a list of sales order.
-- [x] feature 3: As a sales person, I need to add and remove lines to an order.
+- [x] feature 3: As a sales person, I want to modify orders so I can attend my customer requests.
+- [ ] feature 4: Add error handling.
+- [ ] feature 5: As a sales person, I want to mark an order as ordered so It can be shipped.
+- [ ] feature 6: As a sales person, I want a packing list to be automatically created when I mark an order as ordered.
+- [ ] feature 7: As a sales person, I want the order be be freezed once ordered, so I know it wont change after I sent it to a customer.
+- [ ] feature 9: Create UI
+- [ ] feature 10: Create design system
+- [ ] feature 11: Connect UI and Back-end
+- [ ] feature 12: Create Orders screen
+- [ ] feature 13: Create Shipments screen
+- [ ] deploy

 # CustomerOrders